Shopify/polaris/README.md

 # Polaris

-Polaris is our design system helps us work together to build a great experience for all of Shopify’s merchants.
+Polaris is our design system that helps us work together to build a great experience for all of Shopify’s merchants.
 Visit the [Polaris style guide](https://polaris.shopify.com) to learn more.

 ## Folder